The Spanish Inquisition (Monty Python)

-"The Spanish Inquisition" is a series of sketches in Monty Python's Flying Circus, Series 2 Episode 2, first broadcast 22 September 1971, satirizing the real-life Spanish Inquisition.
-This episode is itself titled "The Spanish Inquisition".
-The sketches are notable for their principal catchphrase, "Nobody expects the Spanish Inquisition!", which has become a frequently used quote and internet meme.
-The final instance of the sketch uses music from the composition "Devil's Galop" by Charles Williams.
+"The Spanish Inquisition" is an episode and recurring segment in the British sketch comedy TV series Monty Python's Flying Circus, specifically series 2 episode 2 (first broadcast 22 September 1970), that satirises the Spanish Inquisition.
+The sketches are notable for the catchphrase, "Nobody expects the Spanish Inquisition!", which has been frequently quoted and become an Internet meme.
+The final instance of the catchphrase in the episode uses the musical composition "Devil's Galop" by Charles Williams.
 Rewritten audio versions of the sketches were included on Another Monty Python Record in 1971.